pmichele/SpeechEmotionRecognition/README.md

 Speech emotion recognition for the emo-db dataset (http://emodb.bilderbar.info/start.html).
+The proposed solution consists of a CNN architecture over a mixture of features extracted from audio.

 1. To build the docker image